 A table formed from hardened dollops of heated rubber.

 Gary Harvey, a multi-hyphenate designer/businessman with a résumé that includes creative director at Levi-Strauss and Dockers Europe, plays with perceptions of elegance as well as material.
-For a vision he calls "street-tough glamor" he has developed a
+For a vision he calls "street-tough glamor" he has developed a line of ball gowns constructed of recycled textiles.

 For Cinderellas who rave on both sides of midnight, a dress made from black rock t-shirts: